andrewdisley/realchange-cms/hugo/content/how-to-apply/_index.md

   * Petrus

-  * Rochdale Borough Housing
+  * Oldham Borough Housing

   * Riverside Housing Association
 partners:
   body: >-
-    If your organisation provides support to people who are homeless in Rochdale Borough - including Middleton, Heywood, Littlebrough and Milnrow - and you would like to become an approved Real Change partner, please contact us at:
+    If your organisation provides support to people who are homeless in Oldham Borough - including Middleton, Heywood, Littlebrough and Milnrow - and you would like to become an approved Real Change partner, please contact us at: